personatopone/an-anime-recommendation-system/README.md

 Also, user should install Navicat program. https://www.navicat.com/en/download/navicat-for-mysql Then create a connection.
 Use “root” as username and use “123456” as password.
 And user create a database named animedata in this connection.
-After that, right-click the "Table" , click "Execute SQL File" button, fill the one of the four files(anime.sql, comment.sql, genre.sql, song.sql) to the choosing box, and then click "start" to complete executing.
+After that, right-click the "Table" , click "Execute SQL File" button, fill the one of the four files (anime.sql, comment.sql, genre.sql, song.sql.
+They are all in database folder) to the choosing box, and then click "start" to complete executing.
 Then you can check data via double-click anime table.
 Repeat this step until you have successfully imported all four files.